HinaHumayundev/grocery-task/README.md

 ## Deployment

-The project is deployed on Firebase Google Cloud.
+The project is deployed on Netlify.
 You can access the deployed version at <https://main--dapper-puppy-0d65d6.netlify.app/>.